Professional Sex Therapists in Sydney

 Due to impaired neurochemical self-regulation, sex addicts depend on triggering increased levels of these brain chemicals, usually via their sexual acting out behaviours, for down-regulating and coping with lowered mood states, distress and emotional pain.

 Commonly, sex addicts are not consciously aware of the nature or origin of their mood states, they rather describe their feelings as 'blurr' or 'being in a 'bubble'.
-Negative mood states can include; boredom, overwhelm, feelings of rejection, criticism, sadness, failure, isolation, fear, anxiety, irritability, agitation, 'falling appart', emptiness, meaninglessness, confusion, anger and frustration.
+Negative mood states can include; boredom, overwhelm, feelings of rejection, criticism, sadness, failure, isolation, fear, anxiety, irritability, agitation, 'falling apart', emptiness, meaninglessness, confusion, anger and frustration.

 Physical symptoms, related to sex addiction, such as headaches, blurred vision, feeling bloated, tiredness, muscle pains, and a general sense of malaise are also self-medicated by acting out sex.

 Sex addicts self-report an almost immediate sense of improved wellness after acting out sex, and depending on using sex like a drug.
 Such brain high is soon followed by a low, by regret, dissatisfaction, shame, guilt, self-loathing, more cravings, and a sense of failure and hopelessness and having lost control.
 To remedy such lows, the addict must act out more sex.

 Conservative research figures estimate about 6-8% of adult men, and 2–3% of adult women being affected by sexual addiction.
 Sex addiction may affect over three million people in Australia, and an estimated thirty million people in the USA.

 POSSIBLE CAUSES OF SEXUAL ADDICTION